Robie is an artist who loves sharing what she has learned about art and painting in the hope that it might help other creatives.

 I Love My Air-Tight Paint Palette

 You could paint horizontally, with the support laying on a table, but I like to paint with the canvas propped up on an easel and parallel to my eyes.

 If you have painted with acrylics or watercolors before, you are used to thin paint with water.

-There are also water soluble oil paints.
-In that case your thinner is water.
+There are also water-soluble oil paints.
+In that case, your thinner is water.

-8. Painting Fat Over Lean, What Does it Mean?
+"Painting Fat Over Lean": What Does It Mean?

-In oil painting you always have to follow the “Fat over lean" rule; it’s important, otherwise paint tends to crack when it dries.
+In oil painting you always have to follow the "fat over lean" rule; it’s important, otherwise, paint tends to crack when it dries.
 Basically what it means is that you start painting with thin paint, thinned with turpentine or odorless Turpenoid, and the following layers of paint are less and less thinned.

-On the last layers you can even add fat, like linseed oil.
-Linseed oil is the most traditional medium for oil paint, in fact it’s already mixed into the paint.
+On the last layers, you can even add fat, like linseed oil.
+Linseed oil is the most traditional medium for oil paint, in fact, it’s already mixed into the paint.

 If you add more linseed oil into the paint it increases flow, transparency, and gloss.
 One drawback is that it slows down the drying time considerably; you’ll be waiting days before the paint is completely dry.